-There are over 600 targeted anti cancer treatments which are either approved or being tested in clinical trials at present.
+There are 690 targeted anti cancer treatments which are either approved or being tested in clinical trials at present.
 There are hundreds of different tumour types all with different genetic mutations which all respond differently to these therapies.

 Oncologists at present act on limited information to try and match one of these anti-cancer drugs to an individual’s tumour and, given the vast array of different tumour types with very different genetic backgrounds, the probability of getting the correct match represents very low odds, accounting for cancer targeted drugs working in only 2-16% of patients.

 Using the Oncofocus cancer test, response rates to the new generation of targeted drugs can increase up to 85%.